brunomvsouza/media-organizer/README.md

 # Photo Organizer

-A small command line tool created to organize photos of a given source path to a destination path on /year/month/yyyymmddhhmm.ext format.
+A small command line tool created to organize photos and videos of a given source path to a destination path on /year/month/yyyymmddhhmm.ext format.
-It uses EXIF photo creation date with a fallback to mdate to create the new file path.
+For photos it uses EXIF photo creation date with a fallback to mdate to create the new file path.
+For videos it just uses mdate to create the new file path.

 ### Requirements